For Coaches and Staff

 - Meet WIAA coaches education requirements including first aid/CPR certification.

 - Head coaches will be selective about who volunteers.

-Everett Athletic Awards Night
+Everett Athletics Awards Night

-Next year’s event to honor our district’s student athletes will be held on Thursday, May 30,2019 at 6:00 p.m. at Cascade High School.
-All coaches are strongly encouraged to attend this event with two underclass athletes per team.
+Next year’s event to honor our district’s student athletes will be held on Thursday, June 4th, 2021 at 6:00 p.m. at Jackson High School.
+All middle and high school coaches are strongly encouraged to attend this event to support their athletes.
 The athletes appreciate the support and it builds a positive image in the community.
 Please dress appropriately.
 Do not wear shorts, blue jeans, t-shirts or hats.
 The honored athletes dress very well for this event.
 Coaches should also.